slekkala1/Crane/REPORT.md

 Overview
 --------

 A tempest is a like a storm but more windy and usually louder.
-This is just what TheTribeHasSpoken Inc. needs!
+This is just what CallMeIshmaelInc. needs!
 We think you'll agree once you finish this brief architectural document.

+**SDFSClientApp** is implemented with the underlying failure detection in tact.
+It consists of **SDFSClient** that uses TCP sockets to connect to SDFS server machines.
+A machine can choose to be just an SDFSClient and not be a part of SDFS storage servers on which files are replicated. **SDFSClientApp** is the entry point for the SDFS desired operations: put,get and delete.
+ **SDFSClientApp** is implemented using Cliche much in the same way as **TempestApp**.

 Tempest consists of a socket **Gossip Server** and **Gossip Client** that use UDP sockets to Gossip, **Client** and **Server** for communication, a **Logger** which performs the ability to